Self-Care for Anxiety

 Try to think of the simple ways your body needs support.
 Baseline: Get enough water (aim for 2 liters or more) — our brains need to be well hydrated to function properly.
 Feed yourself well balanced meals and snacks (fat, protein, fiber, carbs) at regular times.
 And before you caffeinate, eat something.

-Refer to your joy list first to see if there are some easy, cheap, and accessible things you can do when you need a little love.
-Stuff like movies, tv shows, books, and podcasts — I love things that make me laugh, occasionally cry, and feel magical.
+Refer to your joy list or any of the above to see if there are some easy, cheap, and accessible things you can do in the moment.
+Stuff like breathing, moving, and drinking water are great go-to’s.
+Then move on to stuff like tv shows, books, and podcasts — I love things that make me laugh, occasionally cry, and feel magical.
 Also favorite dishes like chili, soups, curries, and homemade treats are all great for your toolkit.
+Refer to your toolkit when you’re spiraling and choose one thing to place your attention on.